Cysu/dgd_person_reid/README.md

 The CMC accuracies printed out are corresponding to the FT-JSTL entries in Table 3 of our paper.

+### Our method: JSTL with domain guided dropout (DGD)

+Based on the pretrained JSTL model, we can compute the neuron impact scores (NIS) for each dataset, and resume the JSTL training with domain guided dropout.

+    scripts/exp_dgd.sh

+The CMC accuracies printed out are corresponding to the JSTL+DGD entries in Table 3 of our paper.

+Then, fine-tune the model on each dataset with domain guided dropout and evaluate the performance

+    scripts/exp_ft_dgd.sh

+The CMC accuracies printed out are corresponding to the FT-(JSTL+DGD) entries in Table 3 of our paper.

 ## Referenced Datasets

 We summarize some commonly used person re-id datasets below.